Dr Frank Tietze

 This session will bring together the content of all lecture in a guest lecture and wrap-up session.

 Additional readings and resources for this module will be available from Moodle.
 Details will be given at the start of the module.

 Coursework assignment 100%.

 Student will have to apply their knowledge gained in this module by developing an IP strategy for a company.
 An IP analysis of the company’s own portfolio, those of relevant current and future competitors is a key element of the assignment.
 During the module the students will be introduced to a patent analytics software, which they will be able to use for the coursework.
-The coursework will comprise an individual 3,000 word report (+/- 10%) with max.
-5 figures or tables, excluding references and appendices.
+The coursework will comprise an individual report.

 Further details available on the module's Moodle page.

 Individual report, anonymously marked

 To be completed!